snotknot/blog/_posts/2023-06-20-secThreadP2.markdown

 However... remember how I said that the server becomes your exit node when you're connected to a server that utilizes end-to-end encryption?
 Well, .onion sites offer end-to-end encryption.

 This means that even if you do have an exit node in which is ran by the government/police, they will not be able to access the contents of your session as it will be encrypted, and the .onion site is the one performing all the decrypting power.
+However, any unencrypted traffic will be in the hands of whoever is monitoring your exit node.

 If a VPN were to be your exit node, then you wouldn't be able to connect to the .onion site as it'll see a VPN server trying to connect to it and would not be able to establish a valid socket.
 Tor has to be your exit node to connect to .onion sites.
 That would obviously require a valid Tor Client + Tor Server connection socket to establish that session.
 That would be like trying to plug a USB male ending into an HDMI female port.

 If a VPN were to be somewhere in your connection chain, with Tor being your exit node, then you still have the same issue of that exit node being potentially compromised/owned by the government/police/etc., and the VPN would be pointless.
 Literally.
 It's not doing anything.
-It's just existing without offering any advantages, just one extra unnecessary node that your data has to route through.
+It is indeed an extra layer of protection as LE will have to subpoena your VPN to get the IP adadress of the hop before your VPN, but I discussed why most people don't do that in my newer blog [here](https://snotknot.github.io/blog/Tor+VPN).

 You > VPN > Tor = Potential jail time or being unmasked.
 You > Tor > VPN = Freedom.